jvaldesp/Getting-and-Cleaning-Data/README.md

 Introduction

-  This repository contains the answer to the Peer reviewed assessment of the course "Getting and Cleanin Data"
+  This repository contains the answer to the Peer reviewed assessment of the course "Getting and Cleaning Data"

 The Script